gardener-attic/component-spec/doc/proposal/03-component-repository.md

-**Description**: If the *Component Repository* supports the[Open Container Initiative Distribution Specification] (https://github.com/opencontainers/distribution-spec/blob/main/spec.md) and provides a spec conforming endpoint this endpoint could be retrieved by this function.
+**Description**: If the *Component Repository* supports the[Open Container Initiative Distribution Specification] (https://github.com/opencontainers/distribution-spec/blob/main/spec.md) and provides a spec conforming endpoint for a local OCI artefact, this endpoint could be retrieved by this function.

-The v2 http endpoint to e.g. the manifest are as follows:
+The v2 http endpoints to e.g. the manifest are as follows:

 ``` registryEndPoint/v2/name/manifests/digestOfManifest ```